lazypandaa/ClauseNaut/README.md

 Ask a Question: Enter the user's claim details in the Claim Query box.
 Submit: Click the Submit Query button.
 Review Decision: The final, structured JSON decision will appear in the "Final Decision" box on the right.
-🛠️ Customization
-LLM Model: You can easily switch the Gemini model by changing the model name in the script (e.g., from 'gemini-1.5-flash-latest' to 'gemini-1.5-pro-latest').
-Embedding Model: The embedding model can be changed in the build_knowledge_base function.
-The current default is sentence-transformers/all-MiniLM-L6-v2.
-Prompts: The core logic is in the prompts!
-Feel free to modify the prompts in get_structured_query and get_final_decision to change the LLM's behavior or output format.